 But Iceland is hardly ever 'warm' or 'dry' by traditional definitions.
 Iceland is generally classified as having an oceanic climate, or a cool temperature maritime climate, meaning that temperatures linger below 22° Celsius in summer and are generally above 0° Celsius in winter.
-It's cooler climate is a result of the island's position between Arctic and temperate seas--between the cold air streams of the Arctic and the warm air masses to the south.
+The cooler climate is a result of the island's position between the Arctic and temperate seas--between the cold airstreams of the Arctic and the warm air masses to the south.
 Iceland is at a crossroads where the improbable summer hailstorm becomes suddenly likely.
 Slightly ahead of summer, in May 2018, the south of Iceland experienced sporadic hailstorms, for example, even on miraculously sunny days.

 During summer, the average temperature in the south and southwest of Iceland exceeds 10° Celsius (50°Fahrenheit).
 In Reykjavik, the average temperature is just under 12° Celsius (54° Fahrenheit) in the same period, but the south has seen temperatures skyrocket to 25.7° Celsius (78° Fahrenheit), with the highest temperature on record reaching around 30°C. To plan efficiently, however, count on temperatures hovering around 10° Celsius.
 However, temperatures in Iceland in the summer have been as low as 3.5° Celsius (38° Fahrenheit), reaching 1° Celsius in the East Fjords in 2015.